datastax/cassandra-data-apis/graphql/README.md

 #### Serial Consistency

-Serial consistency is use in conjunction with conditional inserts and updates (LWTs) and in all other mutations types it is ignored if provided.
+Serial consistency is used in conjunction with conditional inserts and updates (LWTs) and in all other mutations types it is ignored if provided.

 ```graphql